 Psychology Department Scholarships

-Applications for Psychology Department Scholarships go live early spring semester.
-Funds are distributed the following fall.
+Applications for Psychology Department Scholarships are now open!
+Funds are distributed AU23.

 This fund was given by Edward M. Alkire to help an outstanding junior or senior student majoring in psychology to conduct research in psychology or the mental health field.